 Our community asked how social media strategists should charge.
 We found answers.

 One of the most difficult but important tasks freelancers have is setting prices.
-The Business.com community asked how social media strategists should set prices, and we asked experts to find out.
+A member of business.com's community asked how social media strategists should set prices, and we asked experts to find out.

 As a freelancer, deciding how much to charge for projects is an important decision.
 Charging too little may result in a lot of work for not a lot of pay.
 If you charge too much, you could have a tough time finding and keeping customers.